TotalTest/SpecFlow.Contrib.Variants/README.md

 https://specflow.org/documentation/configuration/

 ## 2. SpecFlow v2.4 notes
-As this only version of SpecFlow only works with app.config, the details for configuration if using this version can be found below.
+As this version of SpecFlow only works with app.config, the details for configuration if using this version can be found below.

 ## 3. Usage